290Priyansh/DSA/README.md

-# Data Structures & Algorithms (Practice Repository)
+# Data Structures & Algorithms

 This repository documents my **ongoing practice of Data Structures and Algorithms**, with an emphasis on **problem-solving fundamentals, clarity of thought, and consistency**.